landbryo/scree.github.io/README.md

 Local config added for use with [Cloud9](https://c9.io/)

-I've found that there's some confusion out there about how to target a new windows with Jekyll.
+I've found that there's some confusion out there about how to target new windows with Jekyll.
 Here's an example of how I do it:

 ```markdown
 [Cloud9](https://c9.io/){:target='\_blank'}